The Manotick Community Garage Sale is organized by MVCA.

 Are there ATM machines nearby?

 Yes, at CIBC in the Manotick Mews, RBC at Bridge Street and Main Street and TD Canada Trust at Bridge Street and River Road.
-All branches will be open as well.

 Can I sell food?